ginjo/rack_warden/README.md

 ## Configuration

 Pass configuration settings to RackWarden through your ``use`` method.
 The params hash will be translated directly to the app's settings.
-You can currently specify :database, :views, and :default_route.
+You can currently specify :layout, :database, :default_route, and :recaptcha.
 You can also specify any of the standard Sinatra settings, like :views.

 If you pass a block with the ``use`` method, the block will be evaluated in the context of the RackWarden::App class.
 Anything you do in that block is just as if you were writing code in the app class itself.
 While in the block, you also have access to two relevant objects.